TCCON/tccon-qc-plots/README.md

 The variables must have exactly the same names as in the netcdf files

-The items in the list of variables can be a list of two variables, in that case the plot will be the first variable minus the second variable
+The items in the list of variables can be:

+	-	a list of two variables e.g. [a,b], in that case the plot will be the first variable minus the second variable

+	-	a list containing a list of two variables e.g. [[a,b]], in that case there will be two subplots with 1:3 size ratio, with variable a in the larger bottom plot

-Instead of the x-axis variable, a speciel key can be given to plot timeseries of statistics on resampled data
+Instead of the x-axis variable, a speciel key can be given to plot timeseries of statistics on resampled data (also supports the [a,b], and [[a,b]] notations)

-The format for this special key is **freq_stat** where freq is a pandas offset alias (https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases)
+The format for this special key is **freq_stat** where **freq** is a pandas offset alias (see https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases as well as https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#anchored-offsets)

 and **freq** is one of **mean**, **median**, or **std** for standard deviation.
 For example to make time series of 3-hourly mean, use **3H_mean**, for daily medians use **D_median**